GCUGreyArea/rotate/README.md

 ## Dependancies

-The test code uses the [Google Test](https://github.com/google/googletest) framework which requires `cmake` and `g++` to build.
+The test code uses the [Google Test](https://github.com/google/googletest) framework, which requires `cmake` and `g++` to build.
-You can install these by running `sudo apt install -y build-essential cmake git make doxygen`.
+You can install these and other requirements by running `sudo apt install -y build-essential cmake git make doxygen cppcheck`.

 ```bash
 git clone https://github.com/GCUGreyArea/rotate.git